You don’t always have to go broke to afford the Michelin star fine dining experience.

 Here’s a budget checklist for foodies that can make fine dining in Singapore a regular experience.

-Gives you 3.2 miles per dollar for your dining and travel expenses at home or abroad with minimum spending of S$300.
-A meal at a Michelin Star restaurant in Singapore, such as Les Amis, will easily meet that criterion, giving you at least 960 miles.
+This card gives you 8X TREATS Points for every dollar spent on dining, at home and abroad – that’s equivalent to 3.2 air miles per dollar!
+All you have to do is meet the minimum spend of S$300/month.
+A meal at a Michelin star restaurant in Singapore, such as Les Amis, will easily meet that criterion, giving you at least 960 miles.

 Earn up to 5X rewards points for every S$1 spent on dining transactions.
 Every 5,000 points gets you a S$20 Crystal Jade voucher.